gabridele/dwi-preprocessing/README.md

 Algorithm used is constrained spherical deconvolution (CSD).
 Code can also be modified for DTI

 This is basically a transcript/notebook version of Dr. Andrew Jahn's YouTube tutorials (https://youtube.com/playlist?list=PLIQIswOrUH68Zi9SVDAdcUExpq2i6A2eD&amp;feature=shared).
-All rights reserved to this person.
+All rights reserved to them.

 Requirements: